AstroNatasha/AstroNatasha/README.md

 ## 🎓 Education

-I'm in my final year of undergraduate studies in Astronomy at UFRJ.
+I'm in my final year of BSc studies in Astronomy at UFRJ.
 Here, you'll find some of my small projects.
 My research focuses on astrophysics and astrochemistry, involving the development of elemental and mineralogical analyses of meteorites using non-destructive instruments to preserve these extraordinary objects.

 ## 💼 Professional Journey